AdobeDocs/document-services/src/pages/use-cases/page-content/agreements-and-contracts/sales-proposals-and-contracts.md

 Sales proposals set the tone for customer relationships.
 As they are often one of the first touchpoints a company has with a prospect, information included must be accurate, complete, and presented in a polished, brand-consistent manner.
 However, creating a sales proposal is a tedious and cumbersome process of mixing standard and deal-specific custom content, all of which takes valuable time away from actually selling.

-Using Adobe Document Services, sales teams can:
+Using Adobe Acrobat Services, sales teams can:

 * Design sales proposal and contract templates in Microsoft Word and merge data from CRM and other data systems
 * Create custom, on-brand PDF proposals and contracts